 Permits for Stadsaal Caves, Maltese Cross and Wolfberg Cracks

 You need to buy a day permit to walk in the Cederberg Wilderness Reserve.
 You can buy the permits for Stadsaal caves and the Bushmen paintings from either Mount Ceder Lodge or Dwarsrivier Farm/Sandrif Resort.
-Permits for the Maltese Cross and Wolfberg Cracks can only be purchased from Dwarsrivier Farm or Algeria Forest Station (Cape Nature headquarters for the Cederberg Wilderness Reserve.)
+Permits for the Maltese Cross and Wolfberg Cracks can only be purchased from Dwarsrivier Farm or Algeria Forest Station (Cape Nature headquarters for the Cederberg Wilderness Reserve, See Cape Nature website for more info.)

 Stadsaal Caves & Bushmen paintings are found high in the central Cederberg beyond Cederberg Cellars & Sandrif Resort.
 They are a ‘must’ for all Cederberg visitors.
 Keen photographers could spend hours here capturing the play of light and shadows on the open caves and rock formations.
 Nearby there are some Bushmen rock paintings from an ancient time when elephants roamed freely through the Cederberg.
 This is also a great place for children to explore and play…